Are you ready for suicide by cop?

 “The first step is to accept and realize that an SBC scenario is possible,” he said.
 “None of us want it to happen, but we must accept it as part of the job.
 If we fail to accept it as a likely reality, we then fail to prepare mentally for it.”

 Acceptance of the likelihood leads to a process of preparation in which the officer can create scenarios in his mind of an SBC-type scenario, going through the event step-by-step and actively working it through in their mind.
 Essentially, the officer practices the event in his mind over and over again.
 The images should be made as vivid as possible and the officer should visualize himself performing successfully and confidently.

-Similarly, if an officer has actively played out multiple SBC scenarios in his/her mind, the brain will not consider it a new experience if/when it does happen in the “real world.”
+Similarly, if an officer has actively played out multiple SBC scenarios in his or her mind, the brain will not consider it a new experience if it happens in the “real world.”
 Consequently not only performance, but emotional reactions are likely to be more productive and useful rather than debilitating.

 Preparation also involves being healthy and well before the event occurs.
 Essentially, proper personal wellness prepares the mind and body for stress and the types of traumatic events that officers will experience on duty.

-This begs the question, what are possible steps to take to ensure an officer’s own mental and emotional wellbeing prior to an SBC event?
+This begs the question, what are possible steps to take to ensure an officer’s own mental and emotional well-being prior to a suicide-by-cop event?

-“I think a lot of this is the officer understanding a SBC for what is and the role the officer must play.
+“I think a lot of this is the officer understanding what is suicide by cop and the role the officer must play.
 This type of event involves a distraught and emotionally imbalanced individual using the officer to commit suicide.
-Thus, the officer is thrust into a situation in which he/she is the victim and essentially becomes victimized by the individual.”
+Thus, the officer is thrust into a situation in which he or she is the victim and essentially becomes victimized by the individual.”